i0/voice-gender-detection/README.md

 ## License

-This project is provided as-is without any warranty.
-Use at your own risk.
+This project is licensed under the MIT License - see the LICENSE file for details.

+The underlying model [alefiury/wav2vec2-large-xlsr-53-gender-recognition-librispeech](https://huggingface.co/alefiury/wav2vec2-large-xlsr-53-gender-recognition-librispeech) is subject to its own license terms as specified by its creators.